Women in the Victorian era: Victorian morality and sexuality

-Women were expected to have sex with only one man, her husband.
-However, it was acceptable for men to have multiple partners in their life; some husbands had lengthy affairs with other women while their wives stayed with their husbands because divorce was not an option.
-If a woman had sexual contact with another man, she was seen as "ruined" or "fallen" and somehow considered to have violated the marriage.
+A woman was expected to have sex with only one man, her husband.
+However, it was acceptable for men to have multiple partners in their life; some husbands had lengthy extramarital affairs while their wives stayed in the marriage because divorce was not an option.
+If a woman had sexual contact with another man, she was seen as "ruined" or "fallen" and was considered to have violated the marriage.
 Victorian literature and art was full of examples of women paying dearly for straying from moral expectations.
-Adulteresses met tragic ends in novels, including the ones by great writers such as Tolstoy, Flaubert or Thomas Hardy, as opposed to the modern possibility of happiness and fulfillment from adultery.
+Adulteresses met tragic ends in novels, including Anna Karenina, Madame Bovary, and Tess of the d'Urbervilles.
 While some writers and artists showed sympathy towards women's subjugation to this double standard, some works were didactic and reinforced the cultural norm.

-In the Victorian era, sex was not discussed openly and honestly; public discussion of sexual encounters and matters were met with feigned ignorance, embarrassment and fear.
-One public opinion of women's sexual desires was that they were not very troubled by sexual urges.
-Even if women's desires were lurking, sexual experiences came with consequences for women and families.
-Limiting family sizes resulted in resisting sexual desires, except when a husband had desires which as a wife women were "contracted" to fulfill.
 Many people in the Victorian era were "factually uninformed and emotionally frigid about sexual matters".
-To discourage premarital sexual relations the New Poor Law provided that "women bear financial responsibilities for out-of-wedlock pregnancies", a progressive innovation toward equality.
-In 1834, women were made legally and financially supportive of their illegitimate children.
+To discourage premarital sexual relations, the New Poor Law provided that "women bear financial responsibilities for out-of-wedlock pregnancies".
+In 1834 women were made legally and financially responsible for their illegitimate children.
 Sexual relations for women could not just be about desire and feelings: this was a luxury reserved for men; the consequences of sexual interactions for women took away the physical desires that women could possess.

 Contagious Diseases Prevention Acts

-The situation of women perceived as unclean was worsened through the Contagious Diseases Acts, the first of which became law in 1864.
+The situation of women perceived as unclean was worsened through the Contagious Diseases Acts, beginning in 1864.
 Women suspected of being unclean were subjected to an involuntary genital examination.
-Refusal was punishable by imprisonment; diagnosis with an illness was punishable by involuntary confinement to hospital until perceived as cured.
+Refusal was punishable by imprisonment; diagnosis with an illness was punishable by involuntary confinement to hospital until the woman was perceived as cured.

 The disease prevention law was only applied to women, which became the primary rallying point for activists who argued that the law was both ineffective and inherently unfair to women.
 Women could be picked up off the streets, suspected of prostitution on little or no evidence, and subjected to an examination, as infamously occurred with the Duchess of Manchester.
 These were inexpertly performed by male police officers, making the exams painful as well as humiliating.
 After two extensions of the law in 1866 and 1869 the acts were finally repealed in 1896.
-Josephine Butler was a women's rights crusader who fought to repeal the Acts, and whose efforts failed when opposition mounted and the initiative fractured her own base of supporters.
+Josephine Butler was a women's rights activist who fought to repeal the Acts, and whose efforts failed when opposition mounted and the initiative fractured her own base of supporters.